Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Proof of Lemma

 \section{Proof of Lemma~\ref{lem:split}}

 We prove each property separately. \begin{enumerate} \item[(P1)] $u_0(t)$ is a function of $I_0(t)$ which, by~\eqref{eq:common-info}, equals $I^\com(t)$.
 Thus, $u^\com_0(t) = u(t)$ and hence $u^\loc_0(t) = 0$.
 5pt \item[(P2)] This follows from (P1) and the fact that $A$ and $B$ matrices are block lower triangular.
-5pt \item[(P3)] This follows from the orthogonality principle of mean-squared estimation (the mean-squared estimate is orthogonal to the error).
-5pt \item[(P4)] This follows from the definition of $u^\loc_i(t)$.
+5pt \item[(P3)] This follows from the definition of $u^\loc_i(t)$.
+5pt \item[(P4)] This follows from the following:

+where $(a)$ uses the towering property and $(b)$ uses (P3).
 5pt \item[(P5)] This follows from (P4) and the smoothing property of conditional expectation.
 5pt \item[(P6)] By construction, $x^\com(t)$ is a function of $u^\com(1{:}t-1)$, which, by definition, is a function of $I^\com(t)$. \end{enumerate}